10,95 €

 After years spent outrunning her past, Cecília reexamines the case of a close family friend killed by a colleague and rival: her father.

-In sleek, arresting prose that has the suspense-filled edge of a true-crime thriller, Carol Bensimon's newest novel cements her status as one of the most dynamic voices in contemporary Brazilian literature.
-Diorama is her fifth book, the first since she won the Jabuti Award, Brazil's most prestigious honor for fiction, in 2018.
-Here, her narrative gifts are at their apex, fusing crime procedural, queer coming-of-age, and political drama.
-Bensimon constructs a moving model of memory, endangering our notions of what is or isn't still alive inside all of us.
+In sleek, arresting prose imbued with the suspense-filled edge of a true-crime thriller, Diorama cements Carol Bensimon's status as one of the most dynamic voices in contemporary Brazilian literature and demonstrates her narrative gifts at their apex.
+Fusing police procedural, coming-of-age story, and family drama, Diorama is a moving mystery about how we remember what's passed, endangering our notions of what is or isn't still alive inside all of us.

 Dieser Download kann aus rechtlichen Gründen nur mit Rechnungsadresse in D ausgeliefert werden.